munki/munki-pkg/README.md

 1) If you also use Munki, use Munki's bundled Python.
 You could make a symlink at /usr/local/bin/python3 pointing to /usr/local/munki/munki-python (this assumes /usr/local/bin is in your PATH, which it is by default.
 You could create symlink in any writable directory in your PATH if it differs)
 2) Install Python from https://www.python.org.
 You might still need to create a symlink somewhere so that `/usr/bin/env python3` executes the Python you installed.
 3) Install Apple's Python 3 by running `/usr/bin/python3` and accepting the prompt to install Python (if Xcode or the Xcode Command Line Tools are not already present).
-4) There are other ways to install Python, including Homebrew (https://brew.sh), macadmins-python (https://github.com/macadmins/python), my relocatable-python tool (https://github.com/gregneagle/relocatable-python), etc.
+4) There are other ways to install Python, including Homebrew (https://brew.sh), macadmins-python (https://github.com/macadmins/python), relocatable-python tool (https://github.com/gregneagle/relocatable-python), etc.

 If you don't want to create a symlink or alter your PATH so that `/usr/bin/env python3` executes an appropriate Python for munkipkg, you can just call munkipkg _from_ the Python of your choice: `python3 /path/to/munkipkg [options]`

-You might ask "Why not change the shebang to `#!/usr/bin/env python3` or even `#!/usr/bin/python3`?
-That could break many current users of the tool who _haven't_ upgraded to macOS 12.3 and don't have Xcode and/or the Command line development tools installed.
-If/when you upgrade to macOS 12.3, you'll need to take some action anyway.
-No need to punish everyone else.

-Why not change the shebang to `#!/usr/local/munki/munki-python`?
-That would then cause munkipkg to require the install of the Munki tools.
-Not everyone who uses munkipkg uses Munki, as hard as that might be to believe.

 ## Basic operation